Blendify/blender-manual/blender_docs/manual/getting_started/help.rst

 Web Links
 ---------

-The first options of this menu provide direct links to Blender related websites:
+The first options of this menu provide direct links to Blender-related websites:
 The same links can also be found in the :ref:`splash`.

 Manual